-Bill’s career spans nearly three decades of ecological research.
-Starting as an intern marine ornithologist working on the Farallon Islands in 1981, Bill spent the last 15 years as the Director of Marine Ecology at PRBO Conservation Science before establishing the Farallon Institute.
+Bill’s career exceeds three decades of ecological research.
+Starting as an intern marine ornithologist working on the Farallon Islands in 1981, Bill spent 15 years as the Director of Marine Ecology at PRBO Conservation Science before establishing the Farallon Institute.
 Bill obtained his Ph.D. in Ecology from the University of California, Davis.
 Bill has conducted a number of "plankton to predator" studies in the California Current large marine ecosystem, and has written about seabirds, marine mammals and various fish species.
-In a recent paper, Bill described dramatic and abrupt ecosystem changes to climate variability (Sydeman et al. 2006).
-Bill serves on many scientific panels, notably as the Chair of the Advisory Panel for Marine Birds and Mammals for the North Pacific Marine Science Organization and Scientific Advisory Committee for implementation of the State of California’s Marine Life Protection Act.
-Bill has presented to state and federal policy-makers on the effects of climate change on marine ecosystems, and how to best design and use the nation’s new ocean observing systems.
+In recent papers, Bill described dramatic and abrupt ecosystem changes to climate variability (Sydeman et al. 2006, Sydeman et al. 2013).
+Bill serves on many scientific panels, notably as the Chair of the Advisory Panel for Marine Birds and Mammals for the North Pacific Marine Science Organization and Scientific Advisory Committee for implementation of the State of California's Marine Life Protection Act.
+Bill has presented to state and federal policy-makers on the effects of climate change on marine ecosystems, and how to best design and use the nation's new ocean observing systems.

 Alec D. MacCall, Ph.D.

 A resident of Santa Cruz, California, Alec is a quantitative fisheries population biologist.
 Alec has studied fish and fisheries in the California Current for his entire career, first working for the California Department of Fish and Game before moving to the National Marine Fisheries Service.
 Currently a Senior Scientist at NOAA Fisheries, Alec has completed stock assessments for many depleted rockfish species along the west coast of the United States (MacCall 2005).
 Early in his career, Alec studied forage fishes and developed the theory of dynamic geography for northern anchovies.